KohKaiSern/polishedcheats/README.md

 ## Acknowledgements

 - Pokémon Polished Crystal by Sylvie (and contributors)
-- LamLamLam for setting the technical groundwork in data extraction
+- Cammy for setting the technical groundwork in data extraction
 - Jaidenlyons for finding most of the pre-defined symbols.
 - PrimeVue, Vue.js, Express.js, Tailwind CSS